 Her exquisite rendition of "Somewhere Over the Rainbow" sent tears rolling down many faces.

 Jewel spent the evening revealing the range of her musical talents plus tender details from her young life that I'd never heard before.
 And how she has used mindfulness to transform challenges.

-I had no idea how much I would relate to what she shared, until those teardrops rolling down my face wouldn't stop.
+I had no idea how much I would relate to what she shared, until those teardrops were rolling down my face.

 Jon Kabat-Zinn shared supportive words about how helpful it can be to remain aware, compassionate, and to respond lovingly.
 His work is legendary.
 He created an environment of thoughtful respect and connection with the audience.
 I think it was Jon who also reminded us that those practicing/sharing mindfulness were not there to be anyone's guru—because you are your own guru.